danog/MadelineProtoDocs/docs/API_docs/methods/messages.sendWebViewData.md

-Used by the user to relay data from an opened [reply keyboard bot web app](https://core.telegram.org/api/bots/webapps) to the bot that owns it.
+Used by the user to relay data from an opened [reply keyboard bot mini app](https://core.telegram.org/api/bots/webapps) to the bot that owns it.

 ### Parameters: